 Watching these gentle giants go about their reproductive cycle is, naturally, the main attraction – but there’s so much more to keep you entertained at the perennially popular Hermanus Whale Festival – such as live music, craft and produce markets, sports events, as well as kiddies’ activities.

-The Eco Village, themed Above and Below, is open from 9am to 5pm daily, and features interactive exhibitions on the waterfront piazza.
-It also includes Shark, Whale, Penguin, Dolphin and Educational Kiddies’ areas, as well as award-winning botanical garden and biosphere displays.
+The Eco Marine Village, themed Above and Below, is open from 9am to 5pm daily, and features interactive exhibitions on the waterfront piazza, including Shark, Whale, Penguin, Dolphin and Educational Kiddies’ areas, as well as award-winning botanical garden and biosphere displays.

-The Market Square will be abuzz with activity, with a children’s entertainment area, food trucks, and art and craft marquees dotted around.
+The Market Square is, as always, abuzz with activity, with a children’s entertainment area, food trucks, and art and craft marquees dotted around.

 Fun for everyone

 Whales and Wheels Vintage Car Show (30 September) Over 250 vintage and classic cars (from the 1920s to the 1980s) will be on display at Hermanus Primary School.
-Viewings start at 7am and, at around 11am, the cars will tour through the town.
+Viewings start at 7am and, at around 11am, the cars will drive through the town.
 There will be food stalls selling tasty treats.
+Cost: R25.

 Annual Street Parade (30 September) The popular Street Parade leaves Swallow Park at 10am, making its way along the coast past Gearings Point and Market Square before stopping at the Marine Hotel.